KasparEtter/ef1p/pages/internet/internet.md

   Or put another way: A party can plausibly dispute that it communicated the statements inside a TLS connection.
-  This is because message authentication codes are [symmetric](https://en.wikipedia.org/wiki/Message_authentication_code#Security), i.e. whoever can verify them can also generate them.
+  This is because message authentication codes are [symmetric](https://en.wikipedia.org/wiki/Message_authentication_code#Security), which means that whoever can verify them can also generate them.

 Since TLS requires reliable communication, it uses [TCP](#transmission-control-protocol) on the [transport layer](#transport-layer).